WaterFutures/EPyT-Flow/docs/tut.serialization.rst

 of this class.

-The :func:`~epyt_flow.serialization.serializable` decorator requires a **unique ID** of the class that is made serializeable -- i.e. every class (more general every data type) is assigned a unique ID to make it recognizable by the parser.
+The :func:`~epyt_flow.serialization.serializable` decorator requires a **unique ID** of the class that is made serializable -- i.e. every class (more generally every data type) is assigned a unique ID to make it recognizable by the parser.
 All reserved IDs (you CANNOT use those!) are listed in :mod:`epyt_flow.serialization.py` -- right now any number greater than 30 is free for use.
 Furthermore, a file extension is required which should allow the user to infer the type of content